 “O, beware, my lord, of jealousy; It is the green-eyed monster with doth mock.”

-Iago utters these famous lines, the man who sowed the seed of jealousy in the mind of Othello.
+Iago utters these famous lines, the man who sowed the seed of jealousy in Othello’s mind.
 The irony is that he who warns Othello is also driven by jealousy and turns treacherous.
 Using false accusations, Iago poisons Othello’s mind against Desdemona.
 The result is that once a blissful and loving marriage ends in tragedy.

-Iago is one of the wickedest villains in Shakespeare.
-His vile actions and far-fetched accusations were too painful to read.
-Yet, I think I disliked Othello more.
+Iago is a vile but a clever villain.
+He well understands the character traits of his victim and deceives him accordingly.
+With vile actions and far-fetched accusations too painful to read, Iago guides Othello to his doom.
+Though a victim himself, I disliked Othello more than Iago.
 He is so gullible – a “credulous fool” as Iago calls him.
-Indeed, he is a fool, a weakling, who couldn’t honour the trust Desdemona placed on him for love and protection.
-He destroyed the woman who came to him, giving up her family and country.
+Othello is a fool indeed – a weakling who couldn’t honour a woman’s trust so lovingly placed on him.
+Desdemona chose him, giving up her family and country, and he couldn’t honour her sacrifice.
 Unfortunately, we see too many Othellos today and Iagos in both male and female forms.

-Reading the play was a painful experience.
-The injustice done to poor Desdemona was too much to endure passively.
-The only way to vent my frustration was to curse the villain, Iago, and his imbecile victim, Othello, which I did quite generously.
+Reading the play was painful.
+The injustice done to Desdemona was too much to bear.
+The only way to vent my frustration was to curse the villain and his imbecile victim, which I did quite generously.
 Having said that, I enjoyed the play since it was full of drama and poetry.
-Othello was both beautiful and tragic.
+Othello is both beautiful and tragic.
 Can a tragedy be beautiful?
-Read Othello; read Romeo and Juliet, and tell me.
+Yes, it can.
+Read Othello or Romeo and Juliet, you’ll agree.

 Rating: 4/5